saidulIslam1602/MaritimeIQ_Platform/interview-preparation/01-project-overview-architecture.md

 ## 1.1 System Architecture Overview

-The Maritime Data Engineering Platform is a comprehensive real-time maritime operations management system built on Azure cloud infrastructure.
+The MaritimeIQ Platform is a comprehensive real-time maritime operations management system built on Azure cloud infrastructure with enterprise-grade C# data engineering pipelines.
 The platform consists of multiple interconnected components designed for scalability, reliability, and real-time data processing.

 ### 1.1.1 High-Level Architecture